 At this time of year, many households in the U.K. buy at least one pumpkin to decorate for Halloween.
 Pumpkins are great fun to carve, they look spooky lit up with candles and they create a cool family activity for everyone in October.

-But what should you do with all that pumpkin flesh after you’ve carved it?
-Many hoseholds in the U.K. throw it away, perhaps thinking that the flesh is no good for eating.
-That’s roughly 18,000 tons of pumpkin wasted every year, simply due to a holiday tradition.
+Many households in the U.K. throw their Halloween pumpkin flesh away, perhaps thinking that the flesh is no good for eating.
+That’s roughly 18,000 tons of pumpkin wasted every year.
 Phillip Simpson writes “… that’s the equivalent weight of 1,500 double decker buses, or enough to make a bowl of soup for every person in the UK.”
 Read more of his article, Pumpkin waste is the biggest scare this Halloween, and be inspired to change your Halloween habits.

-This month, we want to look at the alternative uses for pumpkin.
+This month, we’re focused on the alternative uses for pumpkin.
 You’ve already paid for all that yummy pumpkin flesh so use it in your cooking.
 First though, do you know the health benefits of cooking with pumpkins?

 5 Uses for Pumpkin

-These 5 vegan pumpkin recipes are full of a variety of nutrients to keep you well during the colder Autumn weather.
-We’ve covered everything from the traditional pumpkin soup with a great twist, to a firm family favourite with a pumpkin pasta bake.
-We’ve even found an indulgent chocolate chip cookie recipe too.
+These five vegan pumpkin recipes are full of a variety of nutrients to keep you well during the colder Autumn weather.
+We’ve covered everything from the traditional pumpkin soup with a great twist, to a firm family favourite; our pumpkin pasta bake.
+We’ve even found an indulgent chocolate chip cookie recipe too!